hailt1992/End-to-End-SQL-and-Power-BI-project/Cafe Sales/README.md

 ## 📌 Project Overview
 This project focuses on cleaning and analyzing a **dirty transactional dataset** representing cafe sales.
 The dataset was intentionally designed with missing values, inconsistencies, and errors to simulate real-world data challenges.

-The goal of this project is to demonstrate **data cleaning, exploratory data analysis (EDA), and business intelligence (BI) insights** that can drive strategic decisions for a cafe business.
+The goal of this project is using SQL and Power BI to demonstrate **data cleaning, exploratory data analysis (EDA), and business intelligence (BI) insights** that can drive strategic decisions for a cafe business.

 ---